vincefav/machine-learning-portfolio/README.md

 ## Factor Analysis

 Did you know you can perform a cluster analysis on your features just like you can with observations?
-This notebook explains how.
-(Warning: contains statistical wizardry.)
+This notebook explains how to make your psychometric measurements more reliable.

 #